 Methodology

-In the methodology section, describe how you’ll approach, develop, and complete the work defined in the previous sections.
+In the methodology section, you can describe the project management process in more detail.
+Tell the reader how you’ll approach, develop, and complete the work defined in the previous sections.
 To show the project you’ve planned is achievable with the resources you’ve secured (or hope to secure with the proposal), include very specific details about:

 Top tip: Your reader is likely focused on their return on investment (ROI) as they read about your methods.
 Try to anticipate their questions as you write this section, ready to expand on your plans to mitigate risks under the next heading.